 Stage 4: Action

-When they have decided on a plan, the individual must then put it into action.
-This stage typically lasts for several months.
+At this point in the Stages of Change Model, the individual must put their step-by-step plan into action.
+This stage typically lasts for several months and involves many small steps.
 In our example, the person would begin attending the gym regularly and overhauling their diet.

 Stage 5: Maintenance

-After a few months in the Action stage, the individual will start to think about how they can maintain their changes, and make lifestyle adjustments accordingly.
+After a few months in the action stage, the individual will start to think about how they can maintain their changes in the long term, and make lifestyle adjustments accordingly.
 For instance, someone who has adopted the habit of regular workouts and a better diet will be vigilant against old triggers (such as eating junk food during a stressful time at work) and make a conscious decision to protect their new habits.

 Unless someone actively engages with Stage 5, their new habits are liable to come unstuck.
-Someone who has stuck to their new habits for many months – perhaps a year or longer – may enter Stage 6.
+Someone who has stuck to their new habits for many months—perhaps a year or longer—may enter the final stage.

 Maintenance can be challenging because it entails coming up with a new set of habits to lock change in place.
 For instance, someone who is maintaining their new gym-going habit may have to start improving their budgeting skills in order to continue to afford their gym membership.